 Summit Academy OIC

-We exist to assist individuals in developing their ability to earn and become contributing citizens in their community.
-We support the development of self sufficiency in every person regardless of background, economic status or level of ability.
-We strengthen the community by preparing individuals to assume their roles as workers, citizens and parents.
+We exist to assist individuals in developing their ability to earn and to become contributing citizens in their community.

 935 Olson Memorial Highway